Nate Adcock: Pittsburgh Pirates

-On July 29, 2009, he was traded with Ronny Cedeño, Jeff Clement, Aaron Pribanic and Brett Lorin to the Pittsburgh Pirates for Ian Snell and Jack Wilson.
+On July 29, 2009, he was traded with Ronny Cedeño, Jeff Clement, Aaron Pribanic, and Brett Lorin to the Pittsburgh Pirates in exchange for Ian Snell and Jack Wilson.
 He finished the year with the Lynchburg Hillcats and went 8–9 with a 5.29 ERA in 28 games (23 starts) that season.
 In 2010, he went 11–7 with a 3.38 ERA in 27 games (26 starts) for the Bradenton Marauders.
 He was taken by the Kansas City Royals in the 2010 Rule 5 Draft.

 Kansas City Royals

-He was taken by the Kansas City Royals in the 2010 Rule 5 Draft.
+On December 9, 2010, Adcock was selected by the Kansas City Royals in the Rule 5 Draft.
 Adcock made his major league debut on March 31, 2011, which was Opening Day.
-He pitched a scoreless eighth inning against the Los Angeles Angels of Anaheim.
+He pitched a scoreless eighth inning against the Los Angeles Angels.

 Arizona Diamondbacks

-On June 13, 2013, the Arizona Diamondbacks claimed Adcock off of waivers and assigned him to the Reno Aces of the Class AAA Pacific Coast League.
+On June 13, 2013, the Arizona Diamondbacks claimed Adcock off of waivers and assigned him to the Reno Aces of the Triple–A Pacific Coast League.
+On July 31, he was removed from the 40–man roster and sent outright to Triple–A Reno.

 Texas Rangers

-Adcock signed a minor league deal with the Texas Rangers organization on December 5, 2013.
+On December 5, 2013, Adcock signed a minor league contract with the Texas Rangers.
+He had his contract selected to the major league roster on July 24.
+He was sent outright to Triple-A on August 14, and again on October 31, before electing free agency on the same day.

 Cincinnati Reds

-On December 23, 2014, Adcock signed a minor league deal with the Cincinnati Reds.
-On July 31, 2015, it was discovered by doctors that Adcock sustained a tear in his ulnar collateral and would need Tommy John surgery, ending his season.
+On December 23, 2014, Adcock signed a minor league contract with the Cincinnati Reds.
+On July 31, 2015, it was discovered by doctors that Adcock sustained a tear in his ulnar collateral ligament and would need Tommy John surgery, ending his season.

 Baltimore Orioles

-On February 29, 2016, Adcock signed a minor league deal with the Baltimore Orioles.
-He elected free agency on November 6, 2017.
+On February 29, 2016, Adcock signed a minor league contract with the Baltimore Orioles.
+Adcock did not appear for the Orioles organization as he continued his recovery from surgery, and elected free agency on November 6, 2017.

-Post playing career
+Post-playing career

 On November 7, 2018, Adcock was hired as an area scout for the Miami Marlins, ending his playing career.